oracle-livelabs/developer/dev-ai-app-dev-rel/codingbasics/codingbasics.md

 ## Task 8: Query relational tables to verify updates made through JSON Duality View

 The final step in our basic coding tour with Python and the Oracle AI Database is to query the two relational tables we created earlier.
 We just updated the JSON Duality view, so let's run a query on it to see if the changes were reflected.
 Remember that we created two functions in the beginning of this lab: `query_customers()` and `query_orders()`.
-Let's use these functions to get our data from MongoDB and update it with the new email address.
+Let's use these functions to get our data from MongoDB and verify the email address was updated.

 1. First, run the ``query_customers()` function in a new cell